michaelchadwick/michaelchadwick.info/blog/_posts/2023/2023-05-08-more-on-self-hosting.md

 ### DASHBOARD

-[Homer](https://github.com/bastienwirtz/homer) continues to be a great way to show off all the more nerdy things I want to show off, and you can find it [here](https://neb.host).
+[Homer](https://github.com/bastienwirtz/homer) continues to be a great way to show off all [the more nerdy things I want to show off](https://neb.host).

 ### BLOG